 9. Enjoy the Midnight Sun

 The great thing about visiting Alaska in the Summer is our 20+ hours of daylight.
 That means you can start a hike at 10 pm or go out for a rooftop drink at 9 pm.
-You’re able to pack a ton of things into your schedule, so bok all the tours, eat all the things and explore downtown Anchorage until the sun never goes down.
-I took this photo at 1 am on summer solstice from Flat Top Mountain.
+You can pack many things into your schedule, so book all the tours, eat all the things, and explore downtown Anchorage until the sun never goes down.
+I took this photo at 1 am on the summer solstice from Flat Top Mountain.

 10. See the Northern Lights

 If you are visiting in the winter and seeing the Northern Lights is on your bucket list, then make sure you book a Northern Light Tour.
 If you book your tour with an expert like Alaska Photo Treks, they will give you some photography tips and check the forecast.
 You’ll even stop in my hometown of Eagle River to try and see the lights!
 Booking with an expert is hands down the best way to ensure you have a memorable experience and the best chance to see the aurora.